State-of-the-Edge/glossary/CONTRIBUTING.md

 The Techncical Steering Committee (TSC) is responsible for technical oversight of the open source Project, ensuring accuracy and fair play.
 The TSC consists of

 * Chair: Matt Trifiro, Vapor IO (mtrifiro@vapor.io)
-* Alex Marcham, NetworkArchitecture2020 (alex@NetworkArchitecture2020.com, heads up the Glossary and Taxonomy projects)
+* Alex Marcham, NetworkArchitecture2020 (alex@NetworkArchitecture2020.com)
-* Wesley Reisz, Section (wesley@section.io, heads up the Landscape Project)
+* Wesley Reisz, Section (wesley@section.io)

+## Working Groups

+Under the auspices of the Glossary project, there are two working groups:

+### The Taxonomy Project
+The Taxonomy project is led by Alex Marcham (alex@NetworkArchitecture2020.com).
+It seeks to build a taxonomical guide to edge computing that supports and informs the glossary.

+### Landscape Project
+The Landscape project is led by Wesley Reisz (wesley@section.io).
+It seeks to build an interactive landscape map to all of the entities and projects in the edge computing ecosystem.

 ## Guidelines